Xirlorm/dev-folio/README.md

 Welcome to my personal developer portfolio.
 This site showcases who I am, what I do and with what technologies.
 Designed by me to be clean, simple and responsive.
-A reflection of my skills as a front-end developer.
+A reflection of my skills as a front-end web developer.

 ## 🔗 Live Site